 Federation Square

 Federation Square (or Fed Square, in our typical Aussie way of shortening absolutely everything) is a great place to start your three days in Melbourne.
 This open-air venue has art galleries, museums, shops, cafés and bars.
-Every weekend in Melbourne (in summer especially), it’s usually packed with people watching a free concert or show.
-(Speaking of free, don’t forget to check out my guide to the best free things to do in Melbourne.)

 At Fed Square, visit ACMI, the Australian Centre for the Moving Image, where you can experience video and sound art and interactive spaces.

 The Koorie Heritage Trust is the place to go to learn more about First Nations culture – the oldest continuous living culture in the world.
-The Trust has a huge Koorie art collection and you can buy handcrafted goods (and know that they’ve actually been made by Indigenous people).
+The Trust has a huge Koorie art collection and you can buy art and handcrafted goods (and know that they’ve actually been made by Indigenous people).
 The Trust also runs regular walking tours, and I can recommend it as an opportunity to really delve into the culture.

 You can also get a good look at Flinders Street Station from here.
 This station is the main hub for Melbourne’s public transport system, and an iconic and historic building itself.

-Tips for visiting Federation Square
+Tips for visiting Fed Square

-- Fed Square is located at the corner of Swanston and Flinders Streets.
+• Fed Square is located at the corner of Swanston and Flinders Streets.
 It’s open 24 hours and always free to enter.
 Check the website for upcoming events, including regular meditation and fitness sessions, as well as screenings of sporting events like the Australian Open.

-- The Ian Potter Centre is open daily from 10 a.m. to 5 p.m. and is free to enter.
+• The Ian Potter Centre is open daily from 10am to 5pm and is free to enter.

 Stroll the streets